Updated June 2, 2023

 Let us demonstrate some examples of MySQL Numeric Data Types as follows:

-Example #1 – using INT, FLOAT, DECIMAL data types
+Example #1 – Using INT, FLOAT, and DECIMAL data types

 Suppose we will create a table named Number: